basket is empty

 Commercial shampoos are often harsh detergents that strip hair entirely and use chemical additives to correct the problems created by stripping.
 In addition, sodium lauryl sulfate and sodium laureth sulfate, often manufactured from petroleum, are detergents added to create foam as you shampoo.
 These same substances occur in car washes, engine degreasers, and garage floor cleansers.
 If you experience eye or scalp irritation, or tangled hair after shampooing, sodium sulfates are likely causes.

 Two other petroleum derivatives in shampoo formulas, propylene glycol and butylene glycol, soak into skin and debilitate protein and cellular structures.
-Consider whether you want a substance on your hair that can remove barnacles from boats and is found also in industrial-strength antifreeze.

 Also check your commercial shampoos for parabens (methyl, ethyl, propyl, or butyl).
 These chemicals extend the life of bottled shampoos by limiting microbial growth, but they have a negative effect on our natural hormone production.
 Because they are estrogenic, our exposure to them may be a link to breast cancer.